Żnin

-Żnin (/pl/; Znin, 1941–45: Dietfurt) is a town in north-central Poland with a population of 14,181 (June 2014).
-It is in the Kuyavian-Pomeranian Voivodeship (previously Bydgoszcz Voivodeship) and is the capital of Żnin County.
-The historical town, initially established in the 11th century, is situated in the historic land of Pałuki and the Gniezno Lake Area on the river Gąsawka.
+Żnin (/pl/) is a town in central Poland with a population of 14,181 (June 2014).
+It is in the Kuyavian-Pomeranian Voivodeship and is the capital of Żnin County.

+Established in the 11th century, Żnin is a historical town with a preserved medieval urban layout containing heritage sites in various styles, including Gothic, Baroque, Neoclassical and Neo-Gothic.
+It is considered the capital of the historic and ethnocultural region of Pałuki, and contains the Museum of the Pałuki Land. Żnin is located in the Greater Poland Lake District on the river Gąsawka between the Żnińskie Duże and Żnińskie Małe lakes.

 Etymology

 The name originates from the Polish word "żnieja", meaning harvest or a harvester.
 During World War II, Żnin's name was "Dietfurt".